What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 Craving scallion oil noodles?
 Here is a guide to Shanghai's best scallion oil noodles.

-Craving local noodes?
+Craving local noodles?
 Here are some great options: Part 1, Part 2, Part 3, Part 4, Part 5.

 Craving contemporary Chinese?
 Here is a guide to contemporary Chinese cuisine in Shanghai.